veekaybee/veekaybee.github.io/_posts/2016-06-23-getting-tech-industry-news.md

 3) **Twitter** - I find Twitter to be really noisy and not as enjoyable as it used to be even as little as two years ago.
 But there are still a few people tweeting good links, and who generate industry discussion

-+ [@thepracticaldev](https://twitter.com/ThePracticalDev) is one of the best Twitter accounts to get a feel for the zeitgeist of development today and has lots of good links
++ [@thepracticaldev](https://twitter.com/ThePracticalDev) is one of the best Twitter accounts to get a feel for the zeitgeist of software development today and has lots of good links
-+ [@randal_olson](https://twitter.com/randal_olson) is really good about catching all the hot data science links of the day
++ [@randal_olson](https://twitter.com/randal_olson) is really good about catching all the hot data science links of the day and at generating a community of commentary around those links
-+ [@b0rk](https://twitter.com/b0rk) is great at generating industry discussion as is probably one of the friendliest public faces in IT today
++ [@b0rk](https://twitter.com/b0rk) is probably one of the friendliest public faces in tech today, very generous with her knowledge, and contagious in her enthusiasm for the topic.

 4) **Reddit** - A couple of subreddits have discussion that is at the quality of Hacker News and maybe even more because they focus less on abstract ideas and more on actual examples.